Roy Davies (soccer)

 Ronald Alfred "Roy" Davies (23 August 1924 – 10 December 1973) was a South African professional footballer.

 Career

 Davies played for Germiston Callies in his native South Africa, before his career was interrupted by the Second World War.
 Following the conflict, Davies signed for Scottish club Clyde, where he spent four years and made 60 league appearances, also playing in the 1949 Scottish Cup Final.

 Joining English team Luton Town in 1951, Davies played 171 games for the club before moving into semi-retirement with Bedford Town and Weymouth.

+During his period with Luton, Davies also made 13 appearances as a fast bowler for Bedfordshire County Cricket Club in the Minor Counties Championship.